 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Swansea students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Swansea, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The local districts consist of multiple campuses that each have a rich tradition of providing educational excellence to their students.
 The schools strive to prepare graduates to enter the workforce and/or continue their educational pursuits after graduation.
 The schools offer a wide range of curricular offerings along with many co-curricular groups.
 In 2004, District 201 was selected to receive the “What Parents Want” award given by School Match, a nationwide service that helps corporate employees and their families find schools that match the needs of their children.